 1 2 3 4 5 6 7 8 9 10

 1.9e4 4.0e3 7.2e3 4.5e3 6.0e3 5.6e4 1.2e6 4.0e6 3.9e6 1.9e8

-where the he best : model is d = 2.
+where t he best model is d = 2.

-8.1.4 A Search Process: Forward and Backward Stagewise Regression
+8.1.4 A Search Process: Forward and Backward Stagewise Regression the same measurement, or a combination of both.

-Assume we have a set of explanatory variables and we wish to build a model, choosing some of those variables for our model.
-Our explanatory variables could be many distinct measurements, or they could be different non-linear functions of the same measurement, or a combination of both.
 We can evaluate models relative to one another fairly easily (AIC, BIC or cross-validation, your choice).
 However, choosing which set of explanatory variables to use can be quite difficult, because there are so many sets.
 The problem is that you cannot predict easily what adding or removing an explanatory variable will do.
 Instead, when you add (or remove) an explanatory variable, the errors that the model makes change, and so the usefulness of all other variables changes too.
 This means that (at least in principle) you have to look at every subset of the explanatory variables.
 Imagine you start with a set of F possible explanatory variables (including the original measurement, and a constant).
 You don't know how many to use, so you might have to try every different group, of each size, and there are far too many groups to try.
 There are two useful alternatives.